Salthill sits just southwest of Galway city centre, wrapped around a two-kilometre promenade that looks straight out across Galway Bay.

 2. Take a spin out to Connemara National Park

-With 20,000 hectares of adventurous terrain, there’s plenty of room for everyone at the Connemara National Park.
+With 20,000 hectares of adventurous terrain, there’s plenty to be discovered at Connemara National Park.

 There are three walking ‘Loops,’ from 30 minutes where you can walk with the children, to 3 hours, which takes you to the peak of Diamond Hill.